Stuart Forster visits Studio Bell, the home of Canada’s National Music Centre, in Calgary, Alberta.

 Best Wider World Tourism Award

 There’s a positive post-script to this story.
-After returning home I entered Studio Bell, the home of the National Music Centre, into the British Guild of Travel Writers’ annual Tourism Awards.
-The awards are open to tourism-related projects opened within the preceding three years.
+After returning home I entered Studio Bell, the home of the National Music Centre, into the British Guild of Travel Writers’ annual International Tourism Awards.
+The awards are open to tourism-related projects opened during the preceding three years.

-Studio Bell has been awarded a certificate of merit in recognition of its entry into the 2017 annual awards.
+Studio Bell was awarded a certificate of merit in the 2017 awards.

 Air Transat’s Option Plus provides priority check-in, with a dedicated counter and a supplementary checked baggage allowance.
 It means seat selection, priority boarding and perks for onboard comfort.
 Those perks include a comfort kit of a blanket, sleeping mask and headphones for in-flight entertainment.
 Economy Class passengers can pre-order gourmet meals from the Chef’s Menu by Daniel Vézina (£15/€20).

 Canadian Affair (tel.
-020 424 6313) has been arranging holidays in Canada since 1995.
+0203 424 6316) has been arranging holidays in Canada since 1995.
 Like the idea of a break in Calgary?
-Check out the Calgary Stampede Extravaganza Holiday for details of a package including seven nights accommodation and entry to the Calgary Stampede over two days.
+A Calgary and Banff Short Break includes seven nights of accommodation, including two in Calgary’s city centre.

 To check details about the collection, opening times and entry fees, see the Studio Bell: National Music Centre website.
 The attraction is at 850 4 Street SE, Calgary, TG2 1PG.
 The NMC also has a 300-seat auditorium and hosts temporary exhibitions.